FullstackSoftwareInnovations/React-Library-Module-Template/README.md

 # virtual-spreadsheet

-> A lightweight template for building NPM React library modules
+> A lightweight template for building React.js library modules

 # Export components, data, hooks, or functions from index.js